theclashingfritz/libotp/README.md

 * **CodeAnGo** - A Head Developer!

 ### Former Team ###
-* **SkippsDev** - The former Head Developer of the project.
+* **SkippsDev/AnythingTechPro** - The former Head Developer of the project.
 Also used to head the project.

 ### Contributing ###
 We welcome all potential contributors.